Tips On How To Write Well

 Keep It Simple!

 Finally, avoid the temptation to over-complicate things.
-If the client obviously wants a breezy piece on kittens, don't try to dig up the etymology of the word “kitten” or attempt to write a complex piece about the evolution of the modern domestic short-hair cat.
-By biting off more than you can chew, you're selling yourself short and the pressure will wreak havoc on the quality of your work.
-Remember that you're not trying to produce the next “War and Peace” or “Moby Dick”; you just need to create a readable, clear and informative piece for the web.
+If the client obviously wants a breezy piece on kittens, don’t try to dig up the etymology of the word “kitten” or attempt to write a complex piece about the evolution of the modern domestic short-hair cat.
+By biting off more than you can chew, you’re selling yourself short and the pressure will wreak havoc on the quality of your work.
+Remember that you’re not trying to produce the next “War and Peace” or “Moby Dick”; you just need to create a readable, clear, and informative piece for the web.
 Simplicity is key when it comes to your writing process, too: map it out, write it up, scan it over and send it on its way.
-You'll find that nine times out of ten – or so – it will all go off without a hitch.
+When you learn how to write well, you’ll find that nine times out of ten – or so – it will all go off without a hitch.